-This is a photo of my brother Artur.
+This is my brother Artur.
+It could be in the desert, in Egypt.
 He is an elderly man, he was maybe 70 at the time.
-I don't know where this photo was taken.

 During the war I met up with Artur in Asia, in Fergana.
 I even have a few photographs from Fergana, very small ones, but clear.
 Artur's children, Rysio and Lilka, were brought up in the care of our sister Ziuka, who afterwards left for Israel.